Direct Relief Streamlines COVID-19 Response

 How does a geographic approach benefit society?

 Geography and society are intimately connected.
 People working to address our most important challenges, such as sustainability, public health, equity, and conservation, use a geographic approach to better understand those issues and manage their operations through one common language—location.

-Organizations can use geographic information system (GIS) technology to identify areas of need, operate efficiently, and communicate purpose.
+Organizations can use enterprise-grade geographic information system (GIS) technology to identify areas of need, operate efficiently, and communicate purpose.